 Natalie Solmer is a poet, mother, and Assistant Professor of English at Ivy Tech Community College.
 She has a BS in horticulture from Clemson University (with a minor in poetry), and an MFA from Butler University.
 She is a former reader for Booth: A Journal and also teaches classes at the Indiana Writers Center.
 She has poetry published or forthcoming from places such as Willow Springs, Cimarron Review, North American Review, Pleiades, Glass: A Journal of Poetry and Yes, Poetry.
 Find her at nataliesolmer.com

 Rachel Sahaidachny holds an M.F.A. in Creative Writing from Butler University.
 She was a finalist in the 2016 Radar Poetry Coniston Prize, awarded first prize in the Wabash Watershed Indiana Poetry Awards.
 She is co-editor of Not Like The Rest of Us: An Anthology of Contemporary Indiana Writers, and former poetry editor of Booth: A Journal.
 Recent writing has been published in South Dakota Review, The Southeast Review, Radar Poetry, Written Here: The Community of Writers Poetry Review, Red Paint Hill, NUVO, Indiana Humanities and others.
-She lives in Indianapolis and works as programs manager for The Indiana Writers Center, a non-profit dedicated to fostering a vibrant writing community in Indiana.
+She lives in Indianapolis and is Executive Director of the Indiana Writers Center, a non-profit dedicated to fostering a vibrant writing community in Indiana.

 Get in touch at www.rachelsahaidachny.com